Published since April · 2026

 Four actions

-Four practical, low-cost steps that any actor — government, foundation, business, or individual — could take or fund now.
+Four practical, low-cost steps that any actor — foundation, business, community group, or individual — could take or fund today.

-Low-cost open-hardware monitors such as AirGradient (US$195) and PurpleAir (US$229) can fill the gaps immediately.
-A network of five to ten units across populated Bali would transform visibility at a total cost well under US$3,000.
+Low-cost open-hardware monitors such as AirGradient (US$195) and PurpleAir (US$229) can fill coverage gaps immediately.
+Five to ten units across populated Bali would transform visibility at a total cost well under US$3,000.